Being named an executor of a will is a big responsibility.

 - Banking information, such as mortgage information, credit card statements, lines of credit or loans, etc.

-- Tax information, such as tax returns or assessments, property tax bills, tax shelter documents, etc.
+- Tax information, such as tax returns or assessments, property tax bills, tax shelter documents, etc

 What financial responsibilities does an executor have when settling an estate?

-Once the immediate funeral planning tasks have been completed, the executor should begin the distributions outlined in the will.
-Before these distributions are be made, the executor needs to sort out finances, pay off estate debts, collect debts that are owed, deal with any assets and complete tax returns.
-Here are some of the financial duties required (see full list here):
+Before these distributions are made, the executor needs to sort out finances, pay off estate debts, collect debts that are owed, deal with any assets and complete tax returns.

 - Cancel all credit cards and determine if any insurance exists to cover balances.